wethegit/wtc-tween/README.md

 ## ES5 and browsers

-You can also use this in the browser but you will still need `node` and `npm`.
+You can also use this in the browser but you will still need `node` and `npm` to compile this project.

 1. Clone this repo
 2. `cd` into the directory
 3. Install deps with `npm i`
 4. Build the lib with `npm run build`

+The files will be compiled to the `dist/` folder.

+### Older browsers (no module)

-For older browsers use `wtc-tween.umd.js`
+For older browsers use the file `dist/wtc-tween.umd.js`

 ```html
 <script src="./wtc-tween.umd.js"></script>